Min bearwe is æla ful (My basket is full of eels)

 And so was England born!

-Mulvey observes that most English history books begin with William I, as the first of the English kings and he also notes that some scholars believe a Saxon child in King Alfred’s day probably found it easier to learn to read than an English child in Queen Elizabeth’s day.
-(See example, below).
+For example, Mulvey also observes that most English history books begin with William I, as the first of England’s kings and also notes that some scholars believe a Saxon child in King Alfred’s day would have found it easier to learn to read than an English child in Queen Elizabeth’s day.

-Here are some excerpts from one of my children’s books, Kings and Queens, from William the Conqueror to Queen Elizabeth II.
-First published in 1932, my copy is from 1957 although I don’t think it made its way to me until the seventies.
+Here are excerpts from one of my children’s books, Kings and Queens.
+First published in 1932, my copy is from 1957 although it didn’t make it its way to me until the seventies.

-As a final interesting aside, the historian Mulvey remarks on the wave in the 17th c. of West Country migration to Virginia in the New World.
+As a final modern aside, the historian Christopher Mulvey remarks on the wave in the 17th c. of West Country migration to Virginia in the New World.
 By the 1770s, travellers from the northern colonies had apparently discovered that Virginians already had an idiom all of their own.

 He adds that scholars find virtually ‘all peculiarities of grammar, syntax, vocabulary and pronunciation which have been noted as typical of Virginia’ have been recorded in the counties of King Alfred’s Kingdom of Wessex.
 West Saxon English evolved into West Country English, and West Country English into American Southern English.